alttpo/rex/rexlang.md

 # Rexlang
-Rexlang is a statically typed, integer-based programming language optimized for embedded applications with tight memory constraints.
+Rexlang is a 16-bit integer-only programming language optimized for embedded applications with tight memory constraints.

 Rexlang is designed to allow applications to generate and upload rexlang programs to an embedded system which executes them with very low latency access to critical functions such as memory I/O or interfacing with hardware.
 The rexlang program running in the embedded system may then write messages back to the host-side application to report data.